Rainbow Springs - A Florida Day Trip Worth Taking

 Florida has 174 state parks.
 They are perfect for all sorts of outdoor activities.
 Camping, hiking, canoeing, tubing, snorkeling, fishing, bird watching, and beautiful beaches highlight the activities available.
 Of course, each park has its own amenities.
 Twenty-seven state parks have natural springs.
-One of the largest springs in Florida is Rainbow.
+One of the largest springs in Florida is Rainbow Springs, a Florida day trip worth taking.

 489 million gallons of water flow from the spring to form the Rainbow River.
 The state of Florida has established a rambling state park named Rainbow Springs State Park to accommodate the millions of people who visit annually.
 Over 1400 acres adjoin the springs designated as a National Natural Landmark by the US Department of Interior.

-Views are What Pictures Are Made For on Your Day Trip
+Views are What Pictures Are Made For on Your Florida Day Trip

 As you walk in the main entrance from Rt.
 41 the stunning beauty can take your breath away.
 The park is located north of Tampa, Florida about 88 miles in a small town named Dunnellon, Florida.
 Fees vary, but $2 will get you just to view the head of the springs.
 There are additional reasonable fees for other activities.